-Building on the formalism introduced in BEST , 12 in this work we develop the Flexible Boundary Layer using Exchange (FlexiBLE) method.
-The key idea is a construction of the biasing force that acts, in principle, on every QM and MM pair and all their possible combinatorial exchanges.
+Building on the formalism introduced in BEST,13 in this work we develop the Flexible Boundary Layer using Exchange (FlexiBLE) method.
+The key idea is a construction of the biasing force that acts, in principle, on every QM and MM pair and all their possible combinatorial exchanges, allowing for ensemble averages to be rigorously maintained, even with some degree of QM/MM mixing.
 With a careful choice of biasing potential, however, the biasing forces can be truncated outside a narrow boundary layer of QM and MM molecules, and the surviving terms can be efficiently enumerated with a tree algorithm.
-As a result, the influence of the bias is highly localized to the boundary region, and we demonstrate that ensemble and even dynamical properties are preserved in benchmark one-electron mixed/quantum classical (MQC) simulations of the aqueous solvated electron, $e{\rm (aq)}^-.^{43,44}$ In the companion paper, we use FlexiBLE to build an ab initio many-electron QM/MM model of $e{(aq)}^-$ to explore its structural and electronic properties.
+As a result, the influence of the bias is highly localized to the boundary region.
+Using one-electron mixed/quantum classical (MQC) simulations of the aqueous solvated electron, $e{\rm (aq)}^-$, ^{45,46} as a benchmark, we demonstrate that FlexiBLE satisfies the five qualities set forth above.
+In the companion paper, we use FlexiBLE to build an ab initio many-electron QM/MM model of $e{\rm (aq)}^-$ to explore its structural, electronic, and dynamical properties.

 The remainder of the paper is as follows.
-In section II A, we briefly review the formalism of BEST to provide context for a description of the FlexiBLE method, which is introduced in section II B. In section III, we benchmark the method on equilibrium and dynamical properties of a MQC description of the hydrated electron.
+In section II A, we briefly review the formalism of FIRES to provide context for other constrained QM/MM methods.
+In section II B, we then describe BEST and its relation to FIRES.
+Our FlexiBLE method is introduced in section II C. In section III, we benchmark the methods on equilibrium and dynamical properties of a MQC description of the hydrated electron.
 Finally, conclusions are drawn in Section IV.